cwi-dis/lissabon/README.md

 ## Components

-Eventually this repository will contain the central configuration component, but that is future work.
+This repository contains common shared modules for all components.
+Documentation is still missing.

 Existing components live in separate repositories:

 - [lissabonDimmer](https://github.com/cwi-dis/lissabonDimmer) is a dimmer, with buttons, touchpads, rotary control or neither.
 It is intended for LED lights, monochrome ledstrips or incandescant lights.
 - [lissabonLedstrip](https://github.com/cwi-dis/lissabonLedstrip) is a dimmer with buttons, touchpads or neither for smart (neopixel) RGB or RGBW ledstrips.